atomlaser-lab/digital-laser-servo/README.md

 ```
 if you don't want to have the object representing your device in your workspace.
 This should start the GUI, and the latter command will also fetch current settings automatically.

-An example image of the GUI is shown below.
+An example image of the GUI is shown below where the red trace (ADC2) shows a saturated absorption spectroscopy signal of the D2 F = 2 -> F' transition in Rb-87, and the blue trace (ADC1) shows the modulation-transfer spectroscopy signal.

 ![Example GUI](images/gui-example.png)